heesookiim/Minimalist_Portfolio/README.md

 Reference Apple products.
 Dynamic Notch on the website works as a navigation bar

+## 01/19/2025
+Smoothen the notch transition from Tablet to Phone mode.
+For some reason, the notch was jumping to the middle of the website for one or two frames when shifting the width of the website.
+I noticed that this was due to the notch for phone was set to fixed instead of relative.
+Now, the notch smoothly transforms from desktop-tablet-phone.

 ## 01/18/2025
 Fixed interaction for the notch